-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review possible problems such as:
+Problems are rare, but all procedures have some risk.
+Your doctor will talk about possible problems such as:

-During your stay, the healthcare staff will take steps to lower your chances of infection such as:
+During your stay, the healthcare staff will take steps to lower your risk of infection such as:

-There are also steps you can take to lower your chance of infection such as:
+There are also steps you can take to lower your risk of infection such as:

-Call your doctor if any of these occur:
+Call your doctor if you have:

-Call for emergency medical services right away for:
+Call for medical help right away for:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.